Salvo-32/IoT-FirstIndividualAssignment/README.md

 ## What are the connected components, the protocols to connect them and the overall IoT architecture?
 ### Network diagram (Physical devices and Protocols)
-The following diagram depicts all the physical devices employed in this project and the relative network protocols used to interconnect each other
+The following diagram depicts all the physical devices employed in this project and relative network protocols used to interconnect each other
 ![PhysicalNetworkDiagram](Picture/PhysicalNetworkDiagram.jpg "PhysicalNetworkDiagram")

+In order to **clearly understand** how the physical devices and software components work together look at paragraph [Overall high-level architecture diagram of the whole system](README.md/#Overall-high-level-architecture-diagram-of-the-whole-system)

 ### Software components
+This list goes deeper through the software components underlying the above-mentioned hardware architecture, from left most devices to the bottom right devices.
-* RiotOS running inside the above mentioned ST Nucleo board that executes the C application with MQTT-SN client: [main.c](main.c)
+* RiotOS running inside the ST Nucleo board that executes a C application with an MQTT-SN client: [main.c](main.c)
+    * The nucleo board make use of network connectivity via the USB
+    * Please, for a datailed description of the C application working you may refer to source code [main.c](main.c)

-* Ubuntu 20.04 LTS running on top of Laptop, which
+* Ubuntu 20.04 LTS running on top of a laptop, which acts as both MQTT-SN broker and MQTT broker with TLS
+    * The former receives MQTT-SN messages from the Nucleo MQTT-SN client [emCute](http://api.riot-os.org/group__net__emcute.html).
+In particular the former is [Mosquitto RSMB: Really Small Message Broker](https://github.com/eclipse/mosquitto.rsmb), an implementation of the MQTT and MQTT-SN protocols.
+The main reason for using RSMB over the main Mosquitto codebase is that Mosquitto doesn't currently have support for the MQTT-SN protocol.
+Unfortunately, **RSMB does not support TLS** for MQTT, which insted it is mandatory to connect to AWS IoT Core, so another software intermediary is needed **Eclipse Mosquitto broker**.
+        * As well it acts as local bridge between itself and the Eclipse Mosquitto MQTT broker.
+For further information, it is strongly recommended to read the [RSMB configuration file](RSMB_config.conf)
+    * The latter is [Eclipse Mosquitto™](https://mosquitto.org/) - An open source MQTT broker compliant with TLS.
+It ensusres a secure connection with AWS web services, in particular with AWS Iot Core.
+Pay attention it acts only as bridge between the itself and AWS IoT MQTT Broker using certificate-based authentication (X509).
+        *  For further information, it is strongly recommended to read the [Eclipse Mosquitto bridge file](EclipseMosquitto_config.conf).
+This file specifies the AWS IoT Core endpoint address, then which topics are bridged and in what fashion.
+The bottom of the file contains the specification to retrieve the Certificates for TLS authentication.

+* AWS web services, in particular [AWS IoT Core](https://aws.amazon.com/iot/?nc1=h_ls).
+This one lets connected IoT devices easily and securely interact with cloud applications and other devices.

+In order to clearly understand how the physical devices and software components work together look at paragraph [Overall high-level architecture diagram of the whole system](README.md/#Overall-high-level-architecture-diagram-of-the-whole-system)

 ### Overall high-level architecture diagram of the whole system